SystemAnalysisDpt-CMC-MSU/ellipsoids/README.txt

 2. Download the Ellipsoidal Toolbox.

-3. Unzip the file 'ellipsoids_1_02.zip' into the directory where you want your toolbox to be.
+3. Unzip the file 'ellipsoids_111.zip' or 'ellipsoids_111_lite.zip'
+   into the directory where you want your toolbox to be.

 4. Read the 'COPYRIGHT.txt' file.